shinn5112/IP-Tracker/README.md

 that the address changes, the program will send an email out to inform the server owner of the change.
 If owncloud is run on the server, the config file will automatically be updated to allow access from the new address.
 ------------------------------------------------------------------------------------------------------------------
-Setup
+# Setup

 This software was designed for home cloud server using owncloud.
 This software may still be used if you do not run an owncloud installation.
-Follow the directions to succesfullly install and use WAN IP Checker 4.3 and the companion setup software.
+Follow the directions to successfully install and use WAN IP Checker 4.3 and the companion setup software.
 It is advised that you make an email account specifically for your server such as myserver@example.com.
 This was built using a gmail email for the server.